top of page

 Sorting & Paring Down

-As you begin sorting, here's a few questions to ask yourself:
+As you sort, here are questions to ask yourself:

 • Is it an extra or a duplicate?